-- ♦ What size home will you need?
-Consider the number of bedrooms and living zones - ♠ People with disabilities may need ramps, larger bathroom/shower access, special floor coverings, handrails, different heights for benches, door handles or light switches
+- What size home do you need to satisfy personal requirements; consider the number of bedrooms you will need. - Considerations for people with disabilities might include: ramps, larger bathroom/shower access, special floor coverings, handrails, different heights for benches, door handles or light switches? - What is your preferred ceiling height?
+2.4m, 2.7m or perhaps higher?
+In 2.4m homes, remember that fans can be an issue for taller people.